buelowp/sunset/README.md

 SunSet is C++, no C implementation is provided.
 It is compiled using C++14, and any code using it should use C++14 as well as there is a dependency on C++14 at a minimum.
 Newer C++ versions work as well.

 # Releases
+* 1.1.2 Bumping the library.properties license field to be correct.
+This forced a new release number so it would work with build systems.
+* 1.1.1 Changes to support case insensitive file systems.
 * 1.1.0 New capabilities.
-Added Civil, Nautical, and Astronomical sunrise and sunset
+Added Civil, Nautical, and Astronomical sunrise and sunset.
   * New API's for the new functionality.
 See the code for details.
   * Begin to deprecate UTC functions.
 These will not be removed until later if ever.
 They are not tested as well.
   * Migrate timzone to be a double for fractional timezones.
 IST for example works correctly now.